Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Installation

 First of all, we're going to right-click on the left side of MO2 and highlight the "All Mods" option, then click the dropdown of "Create separator above".
 We'll call it **[NoDelete] SEPTIMUS EXTENDED - NPC OVERHAULS**.
 All of the following mods will be installed under this separator, and the separator itself will go just below the separator called "THE DANGER ZONE".

+All the plugins going forward will be at the very bottom, **below all of the Septimus patches**.

 ## Mods by Southpawe